tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-Later, Mullins said he did it because he did not trust homosexuals.
-Both men were arrested for murder.
-Neither men were charged with a hate crime because Alabama did not consider murdering a queer person a hate crime.
 Butler claimed the gay panic defense, telling the police, Well, sir, he started talking, you know, queer stuff, you know, And I just didn't want no part of it.

 </james>
 <from></from>